esrefozturk/poa/README.md

 <h1>Proof of Authority Blockchain</h1>

 In this project, I implemented a toy cryptocurrency blockchain from scratch.
-Here is some details:
+Here are some details:

-- IP adresses of miner nodes are defined in [miners.txt](miners.txt) file.
+- IP addresses of miner nodes are defined in [miners.txt](miners.txt) file.
 - Public keys(Addresses) of miners are defined in genesis block payload.
 - Blocks and transactions are signed with RSA public key digital signature scheme.
 - Account based transaction format is used.